 During this challenging time, The British Veterinary Association (BVA) and Royal College of Veterinary Surgeons (RCVS) have asked vets across the UK to prioritise urgent/essential treatment for the sickest pets.
-Sadly, this means that some practices are unable to offer their routine procedures such as vaccinations and neutering.
-If your vet is unable to vaccinate your cat, you may need contact a different vet, and in the meanwhile, follow our guidance below to keep them safe.
+Sadly, this means that some practices are unable to offer their routine procedures such as vaccinations, microchipping and neutering.
+If your vet is unable to vaccinate your cat, see if any other local vets can help, and in the meanwhile, follow our guidance below to keep them safe.

-Continue checking your vet’s website for service updates, but please keep in mind that they will be extremely busy adapting to the ever-changing challenges of the pandemic.
-They will be doing their best to care for some very sick pets and will really appreciate your patience and understanding.
+Please keep in mind that your vets will be doing their best to care for some very sick pets and will really appreciate your patience and understanding during this challenging time.

 I am a PDSA client and want to have my cat vaccinated, what do I do?

-We at PDSA are currently facing a huge demand for our services, and at present, our priority is treating pets in need of urgent or lifesaving treatment.
-Unfortunately, this means that we are not currently able to offer preventive services such as vaccinations and neutering.
-Although we hope to provide these services at some point, it’s likely that a reduced service will continue into the foreseeable future.
-For this reason, we recommend that our clients find another veterinary practice for their pet’s vaccinations and neutering.
+Sadly, PDSA are not currently able to offer preventive services such as vaccinations and neutering.
+This is because, at the moment, we are facing a huge demand for our services, and our priority is treating pets in need of urgent or lifesaving treatment.
+We hope to start providing preventive services again at some point, but it’s likely that a reduced service will continue into the foreseeable future.
+We recommend that our clients find another veterinary practice for their pet’s vaccinations.
 Try your local private practice, or use the RCVS website to find vets in your local area.

 Don’t worry, even if your cat is vaccinated/neutered elsewhere, they will stay registered with us should they become unwell at any point.
 We really appreciate your patience and support during this difficult time.

-- Don't allow them to meet any cats outside of your household, and don't bring any new cats into your home.
+- Don't allow them to meet any cats outside your home

-If your cat has had regular vaccinations throughout their life, they are likely to have some protection covering them for approximately two - three months after the date their vaccine was due.
-Once this time has lapsed, they will be at a higher risk of catching some of the diseases we vaccinate against.
+If your cat has had regular vaccinations throughout their life, they may have some protection covering them for approximately two to three months after the date their vaccine was due, but once this time has lapsed they will be at a higher risk of catching some of the diseases we vaccinate against.
 Follow our guidance below until they are fully protected again:

 - If he/she is a house cat, continue to keep him/her indoors and stop any other cats coming into the house.

-- If they normally go outdoors, but are happy to stay inside, try to keep them in as much as possible, however, it’s vitally important that you monitor them for stress and allow them outside again if they appear unsettled by the new routine.
+- If they normally go outdoors but are happy to stay inside, try to keep them in as much as possible, but monitor them for stress and allow them outside again if they appear unsettled by the new routine.
 It’s not a good idea to keep your cat indoors if they have previously suffered with stress related illness such as Feline Idiopathic Cystitis (stress cystitis/FIC).